RugbyGuy0989/FoxTwoDigital/src/content/blog/turn-your-practice-around-are-you-calculating-your-dental-clients-true-value.md

 ---
 title: Turn Your Practice Around - Are You Calculating Your Dental Client's True Value?
-description: "Unlocking Dental Practice Success: Understanding and Amplifying the Lifetime Value of Dental Patients.
-Dive into the significance of Customer Lifetime Value in dentistry, and discover strategies to elevate patient relationships and profitability."
+description: Unlocking Dental Practice Success - Understanding and Amplifying the Lifetime Value of Dental Patients.
+Dive into the significance of Customer Lifetime Value in dentistry, and discover strategies to elevate patient relationships and profitability.
 author: Thomas
 date: 2023-09-25T18:42:04.902Z
 tags: